-One property located on the waterfront to consider is Divi Carina Bay Resort & Casino.
+A place positioned on the ocean that travelers often enjoy is Divi Carina Bay Resort & Casino.
 Honored by Caribbean Travel + Life magazine in their Best of the Caribbean in 2004, Divi Carina Bay Resort & Casino lives up to this prestigious award.
 Casual and relaxed, but with plenty of activities, the resort caters to all travelers.
-The property is situated at 25 Estate Truner Hall, on St. Croix.
+Guests will be able to find them at 25 Estate Truner Hall, on St. Croix.

-Those who are in search of good on-site dining opportunities should check out Bolongo Bay Beach Resort.
+Vacationers who appreciate good on-site dining might want to think about Bolongo Bay Beach Resort.
 Accommodations at the Bolongo Bay Beach Resort come fairly standard, although there is a choice for rooms with views of the Caribbean Sea or rooms that are located directly on the beach.
 Each unit at the hotel features air-conditioning, cable television, refrigerator, coffee making facility, hair dryer, iron, in-room safety deposit box and either a queen or two double beds.
-You can find them at 7150 Bolongo, on St. Thomas.
+Guests will find them at 7150 Bolongo, on St. Thomas.

 |Name||Type||Phone Number||Star Rating||Location||Island|

 |Bolongo Bay Beach Resort||Hotel||(340) 775-1800||

 |2.8 mi.
 Southeast of Central Charlotte Amalie||St. Thomas|